jianzhi-1/fastchain/README.md

-# SYPT 2017
+# SYPT 2017: Fast Chain
 This git repository consists of my codes and theory for solving Fast Chain.
+The project was done between Dec 2016 and Jan 2017.

 ### Problem Statement